 The Leadership Library Collection, presented to RMC by the Class of 1956, has a prominent place on the main floor.
 This floor also houses the library's regular collection of science and engineering books (call nos.
-TJ-Z), the library's reference and journal collections.
+TA403-Z), as well as the library's reference and journal collections.
 Recent issues of journals and daily newspapers are available in the reading area.
-The collection of newspapers on microfilm, plus the microfiche collection, is found in room 103.
+The collection of newspapers on microfilm, plus the microfiche collection, is found in this area.
 The microfiche collection covers mainly military and history topics, including Canadian history.